sayaliambulkar/Big-Data-Analytics-Project/README.md

 3. How does the loan amount vary with loan repayment status?
 ![Screenshot (546)](https://user-images.githubusercontent.com/52133983/200477980-e09a80db-f5ed-4bd1-a81d-35d69c93ad40.png)

-4. What is the most and least important factor affecting loan repayment status?

 <i>Predictive:</i>
 1. Is a new customer likely to repay the loan taken or not?
 With how much certainty/accuracy can we predict this?